xXleowXx/gitlab-charts/doc/charts/globals.md

 ### Port

 You can control the port used by the Ingress to pass SSH traffic, as well as the port used in SSH URLs provided from GitLab via `global.shell.port`.
+This is reflected in the port on which the service listens, as well as the SSH clone URLs provided in project UI.

-Additionally, you can use `global.shell.port` together with `nginx-ingress.controller.service.type=NodePort` to set a NodePort for the NGINX controller Service object.
+You can combine `global.shell.port` and `nginx-ingress.controller.service.type=NodePort`
+to set a NodePort for the NGINX controller Service object.

-Note that if `nginx-ingress.controller.service.nodePorts.gitlab-shell` is set, it will override `global.shell.port` when setting the NodePort.
+Note that if `nginx-ingress.controller.service.nodePorts.gitlab-shell` is set, it will override `global.shell.port` when setting the NodePort for NGINX.

 ```yaml
 # Tell the Ingress to pass SSH traffic on port 32022